-3.4.12 Phase II Request for Use of Technical and Business Assistance (TABA) Funds
+3.4.15 Phase II Request for Use of Technical and Business Assistance (TABA) Funds

-Offerors are not required to request TABA at Phase II, and there is no prerequisite that an Offeror must request and use Phase I TABA funding to obtain TABA under a Phase II award.
+Offerors are not required to request TABA at Phase II, and there is no prerequisite that an offeror must request and use Phase I TABA funding to obtain TABA under a Phase II award.

-If an Offeror decides to request TABA at Phase II, the Offeror must request TABA authority from NASA in the Phase II proposal submission.
-Requests for TABA funding are not reviewed under the technical evaluation of the proposal, and the request for TABA will not be part of the decision to make a Phase II award.
-All TABA requests will be reviewed after a proposal is selected for award and during the contract negotiation process.
+If an offeror decides to request TABA in Phase II, the offeror must request TABA authority from NASA in the Phase II proposal submission.
+Requests for TABA funding will not be reviewed under the technical evaluation of the proposal, and the request for TABA will not be part of the decision to make a Phase II award.
+All TABA requests will be reviewed after a proposal is selected for the award and during the contract negotiation process.

-If an Offeror chooses to request up to \$50,000 for TABA at Phase II, the Offeror will be required to provide a TABA plan and coordinate with the selected vendors to obtain the vendor qualification statement(s) and submit these via the Electronic Handbook (EHB).
+If an offeror chooses to request up to \$50,000 for TABA at Phase II, the offeror will be required to provide a TABA plan and coordinate with the selected vendors to obtain the vendor qualification statement(s) and submit these via the Electronic Handbook (EHB).
 Below is an example of the type of information that will be requested under each.